 performs DFT calculations for molecules and periodic systems using the RI technique.
 In addition, a low-memory RI implementation based on preconditioned conjugate gradient algorithm is available for molecular systems.
+Furthermore, a real time-time dependent DFT implementation based on Magnus expansion for the time evolution operator is available for molecular systems.
 Both RHF and UHF runs are supported.
 Currently hybrid functionals are not supported.